The-Programming-Lab/user-builder/README.md

 If you are using this for yourself you must define the following secrets in your repo:
 - GCP_SA_KEY: The service account key for the GCP project
-- GKE_WORKLOAD_IDENTITY_PROVIDER: The workload identity provider for the GKE cluster Checkout the [GKE Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) docs for more info
+- GKE_WORKLOAD_IDENTITY_PROVIDER: The workload identity provider for the GKE cluster

+Checkout the [GKE Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) docs for more info<br>
 Checkout the [Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) docs for more info

 ### command to use